Federal Railroad Police

 The Brazilian Federal Railroad Police (US English) or Federal Railway Police (British English) (Polícia Ferroviária Federal) is a police agency founded in 1852 which is responsible for patrols and security on federal railways in Brazil.
-According to Federal Marshalls, the Federal Railway Police don't have work force, its name still remains, even without practical use.
+According to Federal Marshals, the Federal Railway Police does not have an active work force, its name still remains, even without practical use.
 As of 2021, a bill is in course to promote the Railway Police and turn its creation effective.

 History

-This agency was created in 1852, by decree of the emperor Dom Pedro II being the oldest police agency on Brazil.
-Was created to protect all riches that were carried on iron rails.
+The PFF was created in 1852, by decree of the emperor Dom Pedro II.
+It was the first police agency in Brazil and was created to protect railroad cargo.
 There are some proposals in the Brazilian Senate to reactivate this police agency, as it is considered important to national security.
 With the considerable amount of railway lines in Brazil being privatized in 1996, the function of this agency has become even more limited, leading to their gradual disappearance.